 See full technical specs

 Did You Know?

-Among the extras in the film are author Tim Tyson (as a Klansman), Julie Tyson (member of the jury), and Rev. Vernon Tyson (as a churchgoer and as a member of the jury.)
+Among the extras in the film, are author Tim Tyson (as a Klansman), Julie Tyson (member of the jury), and Reverend Vernon Tyson (as a churchgoer, and as a member of the jury.)
 See more